- Cars for sale

 This violation is usually committed during rush hours by drivers who are looking for faster ways to get to their destination

 Always keep in mind that committing traffic violation does not only taint your driving records but also exhaust your pockets.
-Don't forget to read more tips and advice to ensure your safe driving as well as avoid being fined due to traffic violations in the Philippines.
+Don't forget to check out the complete list of LTO fines and penalties in the Philippines to avoid being fined due to traffic violations in the Philippines.